 Come join us for an evening filled with BINGO, raffles, and more!
-All proceeds of this event will be given to the Advocacy Center for Crime Victims & Children and CASA of Hill County, Texas.
+This year's event is proudly sponsored by Bowman Environmental of Itasca, Texas and all proceeds of this event will be given to the Advocacy Center for Crime Victims & Children and CASA of Hill County, Texas.
 Both organizations help serve some of the most vulnerable members of the Hill County community, and this is a fun way to help show your support for their incredible work.

 When: August 13, 2022 | Doors Open at 5:00pm | BINGO starts at 6:30pm